Benefits of Black Seed Oil For Hair and Scalp Health

 In a double-blind blind experiment, topical black seed oil treatment produced impressive results.
 It not only promotes hair growth but also improved the quality of the new hair.
 “The results showed a significant improvement in 70% of patients treated with NS.
 Videodermatoscopic analysis showed a significant increment of hair density and hair thickness in patients treated with NS.
 NS was also able to reduce the inflammation observed in the majority of patients affected by TE.”

-How to use black seed oil for hair?
+How to use black seed oil for hair growth?

-It’s very easy to make your own black seed oil hair products.
-The simplest way to do it is to add a few drops to your shampoo or conditioner.
-Alternatively, you can put a small amount into the palm of your hand, rub your hands together and then apply the oil to the ends before drying your hair.
+It’s very easy to make the own black seed oil hair products.
+The simplest way to do it is to add a few drops to the shampoo or conditioner.
+Alternatively, you can put a small amount into the palm of the hand, rub the hands together and then apply the oil to the ends before drying the hair.

 To revitalize the scalp you need to do two things.
-One is to take nigella sativa oil internally every day so that you can assist your body by improving your immune system and general health.
+One is to take nigella sativa oil internally every day so that you can assist the body by improving the immune system and general health.
 The other is to massage black seed oil into the scalp.
-Massage alone increases circulation and lymphatic drainage, which brings nutrients and oxygen from the blood to the hair follicle and helps remove toxins through the lymph.
-A massage with black seed oil, however, has the added benefit of supplying the antioxidant and anti-inflammatory capabilities of this remarkable oil, as well as the unique nutrients in the form of fatty acids, vitamins, and trace minerals.
+Massage alone increases circulation and lymphatic drainage, that brings nutrients and oxygen from the blood to the hair follicle and helps remove toxins through the lymph.
+A massage with black seed oil, however, has the added benefit of supplying the antioxidant and anti-inflammatory capabilities of this wonderful oil, as well as the one of a kind nutrients in the form of fatty acids, vitamins, and trace minerals.

 Black seed oil is good on its own or it can be mixed with other natural hair loving ingredients like castor oil, coconut oil, olive oil, honey, apple cider vinegar, lime juice, almond oil, and lemon juice.